camptocamp/vector-tiles-demo/README.md

 * Your machine runs Linux !
 * [git](https://gist.github.com/derhuerst/1b15ff4652a867391f03#file-linux-md) is installed
 * [Docker](https://docs.docker.com/install/ is installed)
-* 8000 is a free port on your machine
+* 8000, 8080 are free ports on your machine

 ##Quick setup
 ###You do not have acces to Schweizmobil data